godsesaurab/data-science-projects/README.md

 Performed unsupervised customer segmentation using K-Means.
 It involved data preprocessing, feature engineering, and applying t-SNE for visualization.
 The optimal number of clusters was determined using the elbow method.
 K-Means was implemented to segment customers, and the results were visualized, providing insights for targeted strategies.

 ### 4. Sales Forecast Prediction
+A sales forecasting task was performed using the XGBoost machine learning model.
+The time-series data was preprocessed, lagged features for forecasting were created, an XGBoost model was trained, and its performance was evaluated using RMSE.
+This demonstrates a common approach in data science for time-series prediction problems.